Listing View

 Full Arch

-The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jawbone below the gums.
+The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jaw under the gums.

-Subperiosteal are placed upon the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the bone density of your jaw.
+Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the bone density of your jaw.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.

-This is where every one of the teeth upper and or lower are replaced by a complete arch bridge supported by 4 implants (can be 6).
+This is where every one of the teeth top and or bottom are replaced by a full arch bridge held in place by 4 implants (sometimes 6).

-Welcome to Epworth House Dental Surgery
+Hello from Epworth House Dental Surgery

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!